westb2/parflow/installer/README.md

 `python3 install_parflow.py`

+Before you run for the first time either source your user profile or close and open terminal.

 And that's it!
 The version you have built corresponds to the code in this repo, so if you want to build a different branch or update your version all you have to do is run rebuild_parflow (a command we automatically added for you)

-Before you run for the first time either source your user profile or close and open terminal

 ONCE YOU HAVE PARFLOW INSTALLED
 Firstly, you should no be able to run parflow via command line e.g.